Debbie Kruger

 Gibson and Moore

 Gibson and Moore became the pre-eminent celebrity interviewers on radio in the late 1970s in Sydney.
+All the overseas stars were lining up to be interviewed by them.
 They were an interesting pair; Gibson the ocker Aussie bloke and Moore the mild-mannered straight guy.
 The combination really worked like magic, and I had to find even more reasons to stay at home from school during the years Gibson and Moore were on air together.
-It was a shock when Mike jumped ship in November 1979 and headed for 2GB, but perhaps it shouldn't have been.
-2SM was more music and less talk by then, and Gibson was a talker.
-He went on to become one of Australia's top sports commentators.

-George, meanwhile, stayed on and did the morning slot alone.
+George stayed on and did the morning slot alone.
 Of all the DJs from my 2SM era, George Moore was the one who hung on at the station for the longest.
 But more on that later.
-Meanwhile, why not check out the Gibson and Moore Gallery.
+He's on 2UE these days, which you can read about here.

 - Top -